 That seems to be the question of the week.
 It started off with one of our subscribers emailing in the question, followed by two reporters wanting my take on this now-popular phrase for their interviews.

 If you Google the words customer centric (or centricity), you will find many definitions from different sources that are all very similar.
-I actually prefer using the term customer-focused over customer-centric.
+I actually prefer using the term customer-focused over customer-centric company.
 A general definition of a customer-centric or customer-focused organization is one in which everything is centered around the customer.
 In other words, all decisions that are made, the good ones, bad ones and tough ones, always keep the customer in mind.
 Discussions about every new system being put into place, every new line of merchandise being developed, every new location that is being planned, every website change – in one word, everything – warrants a discussion about how it will impact the customer.
 In addition, all employees recognize their role in the customer’s experience, even those employees who never have direct contact with a customer.

 A couple of examples will make this point.